-Kat yn 't Seil plays folk music from the Netherlands.
+Kat yn 't Seil played folk music from the Netherlands.
 Since the 17th century the Netherlands has possessed a rich treasure of traditional dance melodies.
 Some, like contradances, madlots, sleifers, schotsen, polkas and waltzes, can be found in Frisian dance music manuscripts.

-Coming from a seafaring background, sea shanties and seasongs have become a specialty for these talented musicians.
+Coming from a seafaring background, sea shanties and seasongs had become a specialty for these talented musicians.
 Shanties are the rhythmic worksongs used by sailors in the days of the big sailing ships.
 The choruses are very easy and everyone enjoys singing along.

 Kat yn 't Seil has produced several recordings.